sophia-zube/incari-doc/README.md

 ## Toolbox

-Programming in **Incari** is done visually in the **Logic Editor** using **Nodes**.
+Programming in **Incari** is accomplished visually in the **Logic Editor** using **Nodes**.
 This section offers detailed descriptions of all the **Nodes** available in **Incari** and their use.

 ## Rich documentation and community

-Documentation with an in-depth description of all **Incari Studio** elements, short animations that show how to use particular features, videos, examples and tutorials.
+This documentation provides an in-depth description of all **Incari Studio** elements, short animations showing how to use particular features, videos, examples and tutorials.
 There is also a community forum where **Incari** employees can answer your questions.

 ## 2D/3D Engine

-The brand new *3D* graphics engine provides new ways of _User Interface_ creation in **Incari**, useful for highly scalable performance and interactivity, and especially designed for modern embedded systems.
+The latest *3D* graphics engine provides new possibilities for _User Interface_ creation in **Incari**.
+This is especially designed for modern embedded systems and allows highly scalable performance and interactivity.

 **Incari Studio** also fully supports _HTML5_ and _JavaScript_ for interactive *2D* content

 ## Clustering

-Clustering capabilities for using all existing hardware in a connected car system dynamically to ensure best performance at any time.
-Creating dynamic interfaces across displays was never easier.
+It provides clustering capabilities for using all existing hardware in a connected car system dynamically to ensure best performance at any time.
+Creating dynamic interfaces across displays has never been easier.